jgarzonscript/storefrontAPIv2/README.md

 ### Setup our environmental variables and connection strings

+Inside our project,

+-   open the file '.env.dummy'
-Inside our project, open the file: .env.dummy let's rename this file to be: .env now lets configure it afer the renaming
+-   let's rename this file to be only '.env'
+-   now lets configure it

 set the following values to the keys: